bulutkar/System-Mastermind/README.md

 # System-Mastermind
-It is character device driver module that will be play the board game "Mater Mind".
+It is character device driver module that will be play the board game "Master Mind".